minimum egg size to get pregnant

 The size of the eggs has a direct impact on pregnancy, as it must be in optimum size and quality to form a baby, by attaining necessary nutrients.
 This blog will explore the minimum of egg size on pregnancy.

-Normal Egg Size for Pregnancy (in mm): Understanding the Basics
+Normal Egg Size for Pregnancy: Understanding the Basics

 Fertility Doctor usually measure the follicles, and not the actual eggs to determine the suitability for fertilization, and the ability of the embryo to develop a healthy baby.
 On average, the normal follicle size for pregnancy is 18 to 20 mm in diameter.